percona/postgres/contrib/pg_tde/documentation/docs/decrypt.md

-# Removing the encryption from an encrypted table
+# Remove the encryption from an encrypted table

 ## Method 1.
 Change the access method